fabric8io/fabric8/building.md

 The source code uses the license header from the file ```fabric-license-header.txt``` in the root directory.

-You can check for missing licenses in the source code, by enabling the license profile and run the following goal from the root directory.
+You can check for missing licenses in the source code, by running the following goal from the root directory.
 Notice this will check all the source code:

-    > mvn license:check -Plicense -Dlicense.header=fabric-license-header.txt
+    > mvn license:check com.mycila:license-maven-plugin:2.6:check -Dlicense.header=fabric-license-header.txt

 And from any sub module, you need to refer to the license file using a relative path:

 ```
-   > cd fabric
-   > cd fabric-agent
+   > cd components
-   > mvn license:check -Plicense -Dlicense.header=../../fabric-license-header.txt
+   > mvn license:check com.mycila:license-maven-plugin:2.6:check -Dlicense.header=../fabric-license-header.txt
 ```

 You can update the license headers in the source code using the ```format``` goal, for example:

-    > mvn license:format -Plicense -Dlicense.header=../../fabric-license-header.txt
+    > mvn license:format com.mycila:license-maven-plugin:2.6:check -Dlicense.header=../fabric-license-header.txt

 GitBook